NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

         - **[The Balance Is Different On Different Servers](#the-balance-is-different-on-different-servers)**
         - **[The Displayed Balance Is Different For Different Commands](#the-displayed-balance-is-different-for-different-commands)**
 6. **[Leaderboards](#leaderboards)**\
-    Problems about why the leaderboard is empty, why the user's value isn't updated, and how to solve it.
     - **[The Leaderboard Is Empty](#the-leaderboard-is-empty)**
     - **[The User's Value Isn't Updated](#the-users-value-isnt-updated)**
 7. **[Bot Issues](#bot-issues)**\
-    Problems about why the bot is offline, why doesn't respond to commands, and others, and how to solve them.
     - **[The Bot Is Offline](#the-bot-is-offline)**
     - **[The Bot Doesn't Respond](#the-bot-doesnt-respond)**
     - **[The Bot Goes Offline From Time To Time](#the-bot-goes-offline-from-time-to-time)**